-A joyful life is not CREATED by ‘choosing joy’ – – a joyful life is GROWN by intentionally choosing Jesus.
+A joyful life is not CREATED by intentionally choosing joy—a joyful life is GROWN by intentionally choosing Jesus.

-_ Choose to be content with what you have, rather than longing for more.
+- Choose to be content with what you—rather than longing for more.

-_ Choose to commune with Christ naturally and freely as your Savior, Brother, and Friend, rather than as a formality or duty.
-Relationships aren’t built in formality.
+- Choose to commune with Christ naturally and freely as your Savior, Brother, and Friend—rather than as a formality or duty.
+Relationships aren’t built within the framework of formality.

-To my sisters in Christ, my prayer for all of us, as we choose to abide in Christ, is that we be women abundantly blessed by a harvest of sweet joy and that we share it generously with those around us in order to bring glory to Jesus.
+To my sisters in Christ—my prayer for all of us, as we choose to abide in Christ, is that we would be women abundantly blessed by a harvest of sweet joy and that we would share that harvest generously with those around us in order to bring glory to Jesus.